dana7371/Python_Pandas/README.md

 # Python_Pandas
-Python and Pandas is used to import targeted URL (CSV) and output organized data via CSV files.
+Pandas is used to import targeted URL (CSV) and output organized data via CSV files.
 ****Will Need to Change file Path ****